austinsonger/Policy-Portal/data-management.md

 **For patient data as as a Covered Entity**

-\<PlaceHolder> is NOT a covered entity.
+`<Company Placeholder>` is NOT a covered entity.
 Should we become a covered entity in the future, we would be required by law to retain healthcare records for up to 10 years beyond when service was last provided when providing healthcare services directly to patients.
 Any patient data that is marked for deletion will be archived for the time required by law.
 This archived data can be retrieved by the customer as long as it is retrieved within 10 years from date of last service.